MaelLefeuvre/BADGER/doc/README.ped-sim-config.md

 BADGER currently provides with a simple way to generate monozygotic twins during the simulations.
 This can be useful to estimate the impact of such relationships on the accuracy and bias of kinship estimation methods.

 This feature can be requested by simply specifying a self-comparison within the `pedigree-codes` file.
-To distinguish original samples from their "doppleganged" counterparts, the `ID2` field ***must*** however be capitalized.
+To distinguish original samples from their "doppelganger" counterparts, the `ID2` field ***must*** however be capitalized.

 Thus, providing BADGER with the following alternative `pedigree-codes.txt` file: